milanovicn/enigma/README.md

 ## Open source or proprietary software used

-No proprietary softwers were used.
+No proprietary software was used.
 Open source software that was used includes: Spring Boot framework, Maven, Angular 11 framework, NodeJS and MySQL relational database management system.